-AMENDMENT 216B FOR THE INTRODUCED BILL
+AMENDMENT 216F FOR THE SENATE ENGROSSED BILL

-2 assessments, limit increases in certain property tax revenues, and revise 3 eligibility requirements for a property tax assessment freeze.
-4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: 5 Section 1.
-This section will limit or reduce the growth in the assessed value of owner-occupied 6 property tax assessments.
-7 Section 1.
-That a NEW SECTION be added to chapter 10-6: 8 For taxes payable in 2027, 2028, 2029, 2030, and 2031, the total assessed value 9 of all property in a county with an owner-occupied single-family dwelling classification, as 10 defined in § 10-13-39, may not increase more than three percent over the total assessed 11 value of all property in the county with an owner-occupied single-family dwelling 12 classification in the prior year, except as otherwise provided in this section.
-13 A county may further increase the total assessed value of all property with an 14 owner-occupied single-family dwelling classification by an amount equal to the assessed 15 value of all new improvements made to owner-occupied single-family dwellings or 16 property reclassified to the owner-occupied single-family dwelling classification in the 17 county in the prior year.
-18 Notwithstanding the provisions of this section, a county must adjust the total pursuant to § 10-6-121.
+1 An Act to reduce the growth in the assessed value of owner-occupied property, limit 2 increases in certain property tax revenues and subject school districts to the 3 limitation, revise provisions regarding school district excess tax levies, and 4 revise eligibility requirements for a property tax assessment freeze.
+5 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: 6 Section 1.
+That a NEW SECTION be added to chapter 10-6: 7 For taxes payable in 2027, 2028, 2029, 2030, and 2031, the total assessed value 8 of all property in a county with an owner-occupied single-family dwelling classification, as 9 defined in § 10-13-39, may not increase more than three percent over the total assessed value of all property in the county with an owner-occupied single-family dwelling

+A county may further increase the total assessed value of all property with an owner-occupied single-family dwelling classification by an amount equal to the assessed value of all new improvements made to owner-occupied single-family dwellings or property reclassified to the owner-occupied single-family dwelling classification in the

+Notwithstanding the provisions of this section, a county must adjust the total assessed value of all property with an owner-occupied single-family dwelling classification pursuant to § 10-6-121.